 (weight of the beef after slaughter before dry aging, deboning or trimming)

-- Average hanging weight is 650-725 pounds but varies by individual beef.
+- Average hanging weight for a whole beef is 650 pounds but varies by individual beef.

 - Additional processing fees of approximately $0.80/lb are payable to Starbuck Meats upon pickup.